mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/receive-call/objective_c.md

 @end
 ```

-In the next step we will add the code needed to make a call.
+In the next step you will add the code needed to make a call.